rwnalds/notdevkey/README.md

 I build the product **and** run the company that ships it.

-Right now that's **[Klyiro](https://klyiro.com)**, a done-for-you growth system for Shopify brands (WhatsApp reactivation, dynamic ads, and generative-engine optimization).
+Right now that's **[Klyiro](https://klyiro.com)**, a done-for-you system that helps return dormant customers and maximize LTV.
 I write the code, design it, and sell it.
 Doing all three teaches you more than doing any one.

 I taught myself to build software as a teenager, so when university came around I skipped CS on purpose and studied **Startup Management** instead.
 The point was to get good at turning code into a company, not just writing it.